How to use ropes, mooring lines and moor a boat

 Standard mooring with a shallow bank

-The bow is towards a week to moderate current.
+The bow points towards a weak to moderate current.

 Line 1 prevents the stern from drifting out.
 Line 2 prevents the bow from drifting out and also from moving downstream with the current.
-This is an ideal mooring when the bank is shallow as the two lines will act like a spring and allow the barge to drift in and out as the level of water changes.
-Remember the more the mooring line is placed towards the middle of the barge, the more the barge can "spring".
-The more the line is placed towards the bow or stern, the more the barge is held in position, as in the next situation.
+This is an ideal mooring when the bank is shallow, as the two lines will act like a spring and allow the barge to drift in and out as the level of water changes.
+Remember, the more the mooring line is placed towards the middle of the barge, the more the barge can "spring".
+The more the line is put towards the bow or stern, the more the barge is held in position, as shown in the following situation.

 Mooring with a strong current